lgrimley/probabilistic_TCfldHzd/rain/README.md

-Formating TCR Rainfall for input to SFINCS
+## Formating TCR Rainfall for input to SFINCS

-## Mapping rainfall to a static grid
-Script: `01_rain_TCR_to_staticGrid.m`
+1. `01_rain_TCR_to_staticGrid.m`
-Overview: The TCR Model rainfall grid moves with the storm.
+- Overview: The TCR Model rainfall grid moves with the storm.
 This script embeds it into a very large fixed grid (Lgrid).
 The placement at each time step is done by matching the lower-left corner of the dynamic grid to the nearest static grid cell.
-This means small alignment offsets may occur if grid spacing or origin differs slightly.
+This means small alignment offsets may occur if grid spacing or origin differs slightly. (see pseudo-code below)
-Input: TCR MAT-files from Gori et al. 2022
+- Input: 2-hr TCR MAT-files from Gori et al. 2022
+- Output: 2-hr TCR rainfall NetCDF files on a static grid

+2. `02_rain_process_grids.py`
+- Overview: Converts gridded TCR rainfall NetCDF files from 2-hr resolution to hourly resolution and aligns rainfall time coordinates with storm track datetimes.
+Outputs are written as hourly NetCDF files suitable for use as rainfall forcing in SFINCS.
+- Input: 2-hr TCR rainfall NetCDF files on a static grid
-Output: Rainfall netcdf-files at a static grid across the study area
+- Output: 1-hr TCR rainfall NetCDF files on a static grid w/ datetime assigned

+3. `diagnosticCheck_plotTCRoutput.m` plotting TCR rainfall

+4. `rainfallStats.py`
+- Overview: This script computes storm-level rainfall summary statistics and total precipitation grids from gridded TCR rainfall NetCDF files.
+The outputs are organized by storm selection category and include both tabular statistics and spatial NetCDF products.
+This information is used in downstream analysis to understand how TC characteristics are changing and relate to flooding.
+- Input: 1-hr TCR rainfall NetCDF files on a static grid w/ datetime assigned
+- Output: NetCDF files of rainfall metrics

 <!-- Pseudo-code -->